artLoopLogo_2018.png

 Tel: 302-545-3204

-Artists: Carson Zullinger and Patt Panzer
+Artists: Patt Panzer and Carson Zullinger

 Patt Panzer is a retired physician now involved in Delaware community and environmental health projects.
 She completed the Coursera Michigan State University Certificate Program “Cameras, Exposure, and Photography” in 2016, with her Capstone project of “Wildlife in My Backyard Garden”.
 She photographs plants and wildlife (flora and fauna) in her home native plant wildlife habitat garden as well as other locations including Mt Cuba Center where she recently completed their ecological gardening certificate program and is now a Mt Cuba volunteer ambassador.